-The seawater temperatures in Florida are at hot tub levels
+Seawater temperatures in Florida at hot tub levels, experts warn

 NOAA this week raised its coral bleaching warning system in the Keys to Alert Level 2, its highest heat stress level.

-The hot tub temperatures also pose a threat to fishermen and others whose livelihoods may be tied to the water, with knock-on effects for human food supply.
+Waters as warm as those currently in Florida pose a threat to fishermen and others whose livelihoods may be tied to the water, with knock-on effects for human food supply.

 One fishing boat captain in Key Largo told the Guardian his catch has been getting "slower and slower" over the past five summers.